Everything You Want to Know About Pimples

 These are the most commonly prescribed medications for Acne:

-Retinoids and retinoid-like drugs
+Retinoids and Retinoid-like drugs

 Antibiotics

 For severe to moderate acne treatment, it works by killing bacteria and reducing redness.
-For the initial months of treatment, you can use both a retinoid and an antibiotic, with the antibiotic applied in the morning and the retinoid in the evening.
+For the first few months, use an antibiotic in the morning and a retinoid in the evening.
 The antibiotics are mostly combined with benzoyl peroxide to prevent the likelihood of developing antibiotic resistance.
-Example: Clindamycin with Benzoyl peroxide Benzaclin, Duac, Acanya) and Erythromycin with Benzoyl peroxide (Benzamycin).
-Topical antibiotics alone are not recommended.

-Salicylic acid and azelaic acid
+Salicylic acid and Azelaic acid

 Dapsone

-Dapsone (Aczone) 5% gel twice a day daily is recommended for acne infection, especially in adult females with acne.
-The side effects may include redness and dryness.
+Dapsone (Aczone) 5% gel twice daily is recommended for acne infection, especially in adult females with Acne.
+Side effects may include redness and dryness.

-Benzoyl Peroxide:
+Benzoyl Peroxide

 Acne Therapies